ocelot-cloud/docs/content/docs/user-guides/contributing.md

 ### Improve Documentation

-The content of this website/documentation server is publicly available on <a href="https://github.com/ocelot-cloud/docs" target="_blank" rel="noopener noreferrer">GitHub</a>.
+The content of this website/documentation server is publicly available on {{< external_link "https://github.com/ocelot-cloud/docs" "GitHub" >}}.
 If you find a typo, missing information, or have suggestions for improvement, please submit a PR with your changes.
-The links at the top of the right navigation bar can help you. of The documentation is written in Markdown and deployed using <a href="https://gohugo.io/" target="_blank" rel="noopener noreferrer">Hugo</a>.
+The links at the top of the right navigation bar can help you. of The documentation is written in Markdown and deployed using the {{< external_link "https://www.docsy.dev/" "Docsy theme" >}} for {{< external_link "https://gohugo.io/" "Hugo" >}}.
 More detailed development instructions can be found in the `README.md` file.